 Representative matters include:

-- defending an electronics consumer goods manufacturer in a federal consumer class action alleging violations of various states’ consumer protection laws, breach of contract, negligent misrepresentation and breach of warranty claims;
+- defending an electronics consumer goods manufacturer in a federal consumer class action alleging violations of various states’ consumer protection laws, breach of contract, negligent misrepresentation and breach of warranty claims.
+This case was recognized by the Daily Journal as one of the Top Verdicts of 2021 in California;

 - defending a Chinese-based express delivery services company in a securities class action alleging violations of the Securities Act of 1933;